David Mervyn Blow

-David Mervyn Blow (27 June 1931 – 8 June 2004) was an influential British biophysicist.
+David Mervyn Blow (27 June 1931 – 8 June 2004) was a British biophysicist.
 He was best known for the development of X-ray crystallography, a technique used to determine the molecular structures of tens of thousands of biological molecules.
-This has been extremely important to the pharmaceutical industry.

 Early life and education

 Blow was born in Birmingham, England.
 He was educated at Kingswood School in Bath, Somerset and the University of Cambridge where he won a scholarship to Corpus Christi College, Cambridge.
 His PhD was awarded in 1958 for X-ray analysis of haemoglobin supervised by Max Perutz at the MRC Laboratory of Molecular Biology (LMB).